Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 ## Conclusion

-As peculiar as the name is, URL slugs are an important in identifying websites.
-They help people find your content, and can even make someone laugh.
+As peculiar as the name is, URL slugs are an important part of the internet in identifying websites.
+They help people find your content and can even make someone laugh.
 So next time you're creating a URL slug, make sure it is clear and easy to remember.
 You'll never know, it might be the very thing that helps you land the job of your dreams.